Dave Brockie: Death

-On Sunday March 23, 2014, Brockie was found dead, his body sitting upright in a chair in his home, by a fellow band member.
+On Sunday March 23, 2014, Brockie was found dead, his body sitting upright in a chair in his home, by fellow band member and roommate Jamison Land.
 The cause of death was determined to be a heroin overdose.
 Gwar's management confirmed Brockie's death on the official Gwar website on March 24.

-Fellow musicians honored his memory, including Lamb of God lead singer Randy Blythe and Foo Fighters lead singer Dave Grohl, as well as The Daily Beast writer Andy Hinds.
-Oderus Urungus was given a traditional Viking funeral in a public memorial prior to the 5th annual GWAR-B-Q event on August 15, 2014.
+Fellow musicians honored his memory, including Randy Blythe and Dave Grohl, as well as The Daily Beast writer Andy Hinds and The Daily Show host Jon Stewart.
+Oderus Urungus was given a traditional Viking funeral in a public memorial prior to the 5th annual Gwar-B-Q event on August 15, 2014.
 Brockie is not buried in Hollywood Cemetery in Richmond, Virginia, but has a memorial marker.

 After Brockie's death, a fan petition was started to persuade the developers of Mortal Kombat X to include Oderus into the game as a tribute to Brockie.
 In addition, a second petition was made to persuade the developers of Killer Instinct to include Oderus.

 As a part of the band's complex mythology, on the Gwar Eternal Tour, Mr. Perfect tells Gwar that he stole Oderus Urungus' immortality and impaled him on his own sword.

 Brockie was survived by his father, William Brockie.
 In April 2015, William Brockie filed suit in Richmond, Virginia, Circuit Court against the surviving band members and their management company, Slave Pit Inc., seeking "$1 million in compensatory damages, punitive damages, and injunctive relief on claims of conversion, breach of contract, and unauthorized use of David Brockie's image."